-Having seen the opening paragraph, let us see how the concluding paragraph states categorically that, besides good and trustworthy governance, a culture of community and unity amongst the citizenry are prime most determinants of happiness of a country:
+The concluding paragraph states categorically that, besides good and trustworthy governance, a culture of community and unity among the citizenry are the prime determinants of a country's happiness:

 Thus, institutionally, building a government that is trustworthy and functions well, and culturally, building a sense of community and unity among the citizens are the most crucial steps towards a society where people are happy.
 While the Nordic countries took their own particular paths to their current welfare state model, each country must follow its own path.
-If citizen well-being and happiness are truly the goals of government, then taking seriously research on institutional and cultural determinants of citizen happiness is the first step in starting an evidence-based journey towards fulfilling that goal.
+If citizen well-being and happiness are truly the goals of government, then serious research on institutional and cultural determinants of citizen happiness is the first step in starting an evidence-based journey towards fulfilling that goal.

-On a deeper examination of the two primary determinants of happiness emerging from the World Happiness Report 2020, the two seem to merge into one.
-Governance emerges from community; from where do the governors come?
+On deeper examination of the two primary determinants of happiness emerging from the World Happiness Report 2020, the two seem to merge into one.
+Governance emerges from the community: from where do the governors come?
 If the governors are part of the community, good and trustworthy governance is natural.
-If the community deeply feels unity in diversity, how can the governance not be likewise?
+If the community deeply feels unity in diversity, how can governance not be likewise?

-The scope of contemplative learning to cultivate the feelings of unity in diversity is not limited only to building unity of human communities, but it also extends to the feelings of unity in diversity at the planetary level.
+The scope of contemplative learning to cultivate feelings of unity in diversity is not limited only to building unity at the localized community level, but it also extends to the planetary level.
 We begin to feel our own self extending to other human beings as well as to the natural environment in which we live: trees out there, water running in the brook, the mountain where it originates, the flora and fauna on its banks, fish and aquatic life flourishing in it and the rocks that make the currents swirl.

-Mental calm is a prerequisite to contemplative learning and contemplative learning leads to lived feelings of unity in diversity which in turn intensifies mental calm.
-Fear based mental stress disappears with the dawn of mental calm and with the disappearance of mental stress prevents and reverses a multitude of physical and mental diseases.
+Mental calm is a prerequisite for contemplative learning, and contemplative learning leads to lived feelings of unity in diversity, which in turn intensifies mental calm.
+Fear-based mental stress disappears with mental calm, and the disappearance of mental stress prevents and reverses a multitude of physical and mental illnesses.

-How fundamental the role of stress in physical and mental health is, can be understood by referring to the work of Elizabeth Blackburn, a Nobel Prize winning cell biologist (Blackburn, The science of cells that never get old, 2017), (Blackburn & Epel, The Telomere Effect: A Revolutionary Approach to Living Younger, Healthier, Longer, 2018).
-Stress leads to the onset of senescence, a kind of cellular aging and senility which leads to aging at the level of our physical body on the exterior and mind in its interiority.
+The fundamental role stress plays in physical and mental health can be understood by referring to the work of Nobel Prize-winning cell biologist Elizabeth Blackburn (Blackburn, 2017), (Blackburn & Epel, The Telomere Effect: A Revolutionary Approach to Living Younger, Healthier, Longer, 2018).
+Stress leads to the onset of senescence, or deterioration at the level of our physical body on the exterior and mind on the interior.
 Senescence robs cells of their ability to regenerate.
-As a result we begin losing our health span and enter disease span leading to the end of life.
+As a result, we begin losing our health span and enter the disease span leading to the end of life.

-Cells are the building blocks of our body and mind.
-Onset of senescence is like our own building blocks turning against us.
+Cells are the building blocks of our bodies and minds.
+The onset of senescence is like our own building blocks turning against us.

-Concluding Remark
+Concluding Remarks

-Prevalent systems of education highlight the rational approach of learning.
-We envisage education to push rationality beyond its boundaries of finiteness and differentiability to the infinite and non-differentiable.
-The latter being the truth underlying the existence of the former, education only of the domain of the finiteness and differentiable deprives us the truth of this domain.
+Prevalent systems of education highlight the rational approach to learning.
+We envisage an approach to education that will push rationality beyond its boundaries of finiteness and differentiability to its underlying truth of the infinite and nondifferentiable.
+Education only in the domain of the finite and differentiable deprives us of the truth underlying this domain.

 Diversity exists; that is a truth.
 And unity exists; that too is a truth.
-The former exists because of the existence of latter; the former is visible while the latter is too subtle to be visible except with the eye of the mind.
-Human history has shown that those few whose education opens the eye of the mind contemplatively to experience the invisible lead a full, harmonious, healthy and creative lives.
+Diversity exists because of the existence of unity; diversity is visible while unity is too subtle to be visible except with the eye of the mind.
+Human history has shown that those few whose education opens the eye of the mind contemplatively to experience the invisible lead rich, full, harmonious, healthy and creative lives.